-God had placed in my spirit that we would build a new home and it would be symbolic of the rebuilding of our lives after such a hard hit.
+God had placed in my spirit that we would build a new home and it would be symbolic of the rebuilding of our lives after such a hard hit all-around.
 Financially, things had been the worse ever.
-We had watched the house slowly go up over the past few months.
+We had watched the new house slowly go up over the past few months.
 The foundation “coincidentally” being poured on the anniversary of losing Nicholas, Sophia’s twin brother, confirmed further in my heart that I had heard God correctly.
 Yet, our old house remaining on the market for almost a year put a damaging dent in my belief.
 We were told that our new home would go on the market within a month if we could not close the deal.
-This was SO much more than material gain that we were hoping for… it was claiming favor in unfavorable circumstances; believing in something that seemed completely out of grasp.
+This was SO much more than material gain that we were hoping for… it was the same battle we had been fighting, just on a different battlefield.
+It was claiming favor in unfavorable circumstances; believing in something that seemed completely out of grasp.

-Delusional faith… believing, despite how “false or unrealistic” that belief may seem at the moment.
-As much as I’ve seen the impossible in our journey, it’s still tough to believe sometimes… but then I remind myself, “Believe..as if I were, indeed, delusional.”
+Delusional faith.
+Despite how “false or unrealistic” a belief may seem at the moment, still believing when it’s beyond reason to believe is exactly where your faith muscles start to grow.
+As much as I’ve seen the impossible in our journey, it’s still tough to believe sometimes… but then I remind myself, “Just believe..as if I were, indeed, delusional.”